Myanmar: Taungoo and Konbaung dynasties

 Political unification returned in the mid-16th century, through the efforts of Taungoo, a former vassal state of Ava.
 Taungoo's young, ambitious King Tabinshwehti defeated the more powerful Hanthawaddy in the Toungoo–Hanthawaddy War.
-His successor Bayinnaung went on to conquer a vast swath of mainland Southeast Asia including the Shan states, Lan Na, Manipur, Mong Mao, the Ayutthaya Kingdom, Lan Xang and southern Arakan.
-However, the largest empire in the history of Southeast Asia unravelled soon after Bayinnaung's death in 1581, completely collapsing by 1599.
+His successor Bayinnaung went on to conquer a vast swath of mainland Southeast Asia, including the Shan states, Lan Na, Manipur, Mong Mao, the Ayutthaya Kingdom, Lan Xang, and southern Arakan.
+However, the largest empire in the history of Southeast Asia unravelled soon after Bayinnaung died in 1581, and the empire collapsed by 1599.
 Ayutthaya seized Tenasserim and Lan Na, and Portuguese mercenaries established Portuguese rule at Thanlyin (Syriam).

 The dynasty regrouped and defeated the Portuguese in 1613 and Siam in 1614.
 It restored a smaller, more manageable kingdom, encompassing Lower Myanmar, Upper Myanmar, Shan states, Lan Na and upper Tenasserim.
 The restored Toungoo kings created a legal and political framework whose basic features continued well into the 19th century.
 The crown completely replaced the hereditary chieftainships with appointed governorships in the entire Irrawaddy valley and greatly reduced the hereditary rights of Shan chiefs.
 Its trade and secular administrative reforms built a prosperous economy for more than 80 years.
 From the 1720s onward, the kingdom was beset with repeated Meithei raids into Upper Myanmar and a nagging rebellion in Lan Na.
 In 1740, the Mon of Lower Myanmar founded the Restored Hanthawaddy Kingdom.
 Hanthawaddy forces sacked Ava in 1752, ending the 266-year-old Toungoo Dynasty.

 A British 1825 lithograph of Shwedagon Pagoda shows British occupation during the First Anglo-Burmese War.